cose-wg/Examples/README.md

 # Random number generation

 The examples can potentially contain a random number generation stream.
 This field contains a re-playable random number generator sequence that is used by the program which generates the examples.
-The order in which calls are made to the random number generator should be documented int he description field when this present in the file.
+The order in which calls are made to the random number generator should be documented in the description field when this present in the file.